opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### Using Twig as an alternative to an SPA?

+### Faster UI - Try and figure out where the problem is.

+If you're trying to speed things up, find out where the problem is.

+* Browser tools
+* Web debug toolbar
+* Blackfire
+* Optimise and monitor

 ## BDD Your Symfony Application (Kamil Kokot)

 ## Migrating to Symfony one route at a time (Steve Winter)